 Zaci is a great cenote to visit, but without a doubt cenote Ik Kil is much more beautiful.
-Click on the link to read all about it and it is only 30 minutes outside Valladolid center.
+Click on the link to read all about this popular tourist attraction in Yucatan.
+It is only 30 minutes outside Valladolid center.
 In the article you will also find my cenote Ik Kil vlog.

 1. About Cenote Zaci

 This centrally located cenote is a semi open sky cenote, which means that part of the cenote is covered by a roof.
 Basically cenote Zaci was a massive cave that collapsed only partially.
 The roof covers most of the cenote but a huge gap of 40 by 50 meters (120 by 150 feet) lets in loads of natural light.
 The open sky side of cenote Zaci is covered in beautiful green leafs.
 There are also multiple stalactites hanging from the roof.